bjarneh/bearhttp/README.md

     $ java -jar dist/bearhttp.jar doc/

-Should give you access to the documentation (which is a bit sparse) on port 9000, i.e. if you go to http://127.0.0.1:9000/index.html you hopefully see the javadoc of the project.
+If you go to http://127.0.0.1:9000/index.html you hopefully see the javadoc for the project.

 [1]: http://www.savarese.org/software/barehttp "BareHTTP home page"